Tie Guan Yin Oolong Qingxiang (Delicate Fragrance)

 Another special feature of the picking, especially of Tie Guan Yin Oolong tea, is the picking period.
 While the best time to pick most types of tea – including most Oolong teas – is spring, the very finest TKY comes from the autumn picking.

 Depending on processing variation, Tie Guan Yin Oolong tea can have different degrees of oxidation and roasting.
 Due to modern taste trends, however, the only slightly oxidized and gently roasted varieties predominate today.
-This also applies to our “Tie Guan Yin Qingxiang Delicate Fragrance”, showing a very low level of both oxidation and roasting.
+This also applies to our unroasted “Tie Guan Yin Qingxiang Delicate Fragrance”, showing a very low oxidation level.
 The color of the tea liquor with its bright, light yellow-green reflects this degree of fermentation.

 Common to all processing variations is the initial withering of the freshly picked tea leaves outdoors under the sun.
 Furthermore, the breaking-up of the leaf surface is a shared feature of oolong tea processing and therefore also of all TGY’s.
 This is done by applying manual force to the tea leaves during a second withering phase, with the leaves distributed on large round bamboo trays in the shady interior of the tea factory.